usnistgov/FIPS201/_FIPS201/keymanagement.md

 for the Common Policy managed by the Federal PKI.

-CA certificates SHALL conform to the *X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Providers (SSP) Program* [[PROF]](../_Appendix/references.md#ref-PROF).
+CA certificates SHALL conform to the *X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile* [[PROF]](../_Appendix/references.md#ref-PROF).

 ## 5.2 PKI Certificate {#s-5-2}